Are There Dog Supplements That Can Help Shedding?

 Created by veterinarians, this formula is designed to offer relief for dry and itchy skin as well as minimize shedding by supporting a healthy coat.
 Plant-based, this dog supplement for shedding includes yellow dock root, nettle leaf, quercetin, and omega fatty acids in its ingredient list.
 Another important ingredient is MSM, which not only supports joint health but also helps maintain normal histamine levels to make sure your pet’s allergies are in check.
 This dog supplement comes in the form of chewable tablets- administering can be tricky if your pooch is finicky.

-A complete source of Omega 3, 6, and 9 for dogs, this dog supplement is packed with important essential fatty acids.
+For quality, healthy doggo hair, Omega acids are invaluable.
+A complete source of Omega 3, 6, and 9 for dogs, this dog supplement is packed with these important essential fatty acids.
 It will boost your pet’s immune system and help keep their skin and coat in top shape, effectively reducing the amount of hair they shed in the process.
-Available in the form of cheese and fish-flavored soft chews, this supplement can be given as a treat.
+It can also aid in reducing inflammation which may relieve hip and joint pain in dogs who experience arthritis.
+That is just an added benefit!

 Made in the USA, this coat-supporting supplement for dogs uses salmon oil to provide Omega 3 and 6 essential fatty acids.
 Enriched with ingredients such as brewer’s yeast, flaxseed, and garlic, this formula is ideally designed to make your pet’s fur shiny and soft again, as well as make sure there are no hairs all over your furniture.
-With the hickory-smoke flavor of these soft chews, you don’t have to worry about your pooch refusing to take his supplement.
+With the hickory smoke flavor of these soft chews, you don’t have to worry about your pooch refusing to take his supplement.
+They are tasty and efficient!
+The perfect combo.

 Sometimes, it’s the simplest stuff that works the best.
 With just one ingredient, this skin and coat supplement has the power to treat dry and flaky skin, dull coat, and shedding.
 The wild Alaskan salmon oil is easy to dispense with this handy bottle and the natural taste of fish oil is quite appealing to doggos (although you might not like their breath).
-Just add a few pumps to your dog’s kibble or wet food and that’s it!
+Just add a few pumps to your dog’s kibble or wet food and that’s it.
+You'll notice a difference really quickly!

 We are committed to finding, researching, and recommending the best products.
 We earn commissions from purchases you make using the retail links in our product reviews.
 Learn more about how this works.